sous-chefs/filesystem/README.md

 ##### `vg`
 Name of the LVM volume group use as backing store for a logical volume.
 If not present it will be created, as long as a size is given.

+Each filesystem should be given one of these attributes for it to have a location to be created at.

 If none of these are present then we try to find a device at the label itself.

 Filesystem Creation Options